oscarciceri/MininetFed/README.md

 # MiniNetFED

 <img align="left" src="https://github.com/lprm-ufes/MininetFed/blob/main/FED.svg" alt="logo" width="225"/>
-O MiniNetFED é uma ferramenta de emulação de ambientes de aprendizado federado.
+MiniNetFED is a tool for emulating federated learning environments.

-A suas principais funcionalidades incluem:
+Its main features include:
-* Definir características de rede do servidor e dos clientes
+* Defining network characteristics of the server and clients
-* Definir alocação de memória RAM e CPU para o servidor e os clientes
+* Defining RAM and CPU allocation for the server and clients
-* Definir grupos de clientes
+* Defining client groups
-* Facilitar a implementação de novas funções de agregação e de seleção de clientes
+* Facilitating the implementation of new aggregation and client selection functions
-* Permitir a implementação de novos treinadores (modelo + dataset + manipulações)
+* Allowing the implementation of new trainers (model + dataset + manipulations)

-# Primeiros passos com o MiniNetFED
+# Getting Started with MiniNetFED

-Acesse a wiki para saber mais [Link](https://github.com/lprm-ufes/MininetFed/wiki)
+Visit the wiki to learn more [Link](https://github.com/lprm-ufes/MininetFed/wiki)

-## Vídeo de instalação
+## Installation Video

 [Link](https://youtu.be/G8hIIM3Xmr4)

-## Vídeo de demonstração da utilização:
+## Usage Demonstration Video:
 [Link](https://youtu.be/ZyunOvp50IQ)